Binance Market Update (2022-11-03)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include AR, GTC, and MASK, up by 62%, 52%, and 48%, respectively.
+Market outperformers include BAND, AR, and GTC, up by 54%, 49%, and 46%, respectively.

 Top stories of the day: